What’s new in MyHDL 0.6¶

 converted to an equivalent test suite in Verilog and VHDL.

 Finally, the same techniques as for synthesizable code can be used to master complexity.
 In particular, any code outside generators is executed during elaboration, and therefore not considered in the conversion process.
 This feature can for example be used for complex calculations that set up constants or expected results.
 Furthermore, a tuple of ints can be used to hold a table of values that will be mapped to a case statement in Verilog and VHDL.

 Conversion output verification¶

 This functionality is not needed in a typical design flow.
-It is only relevant to debug the MyHDL convertor itself.
+It is only relevant to debug the MyHDL converter itself.

-To verify the convertor output, a methodology has been developed and implemented that doesn’t rely on co-simulation and works for both Verilog and VHDL.
+To verify the converter output, a methodology has been developed and implemented that doesn’t rely on co-simulation and works for both Verilog and VHDL.